Also known as:

 A clinical diagnosis by a physiotherapist will be more than sufficient in order to create you a rehab plan to become pain free.

-Issues can arise where you return too quickly to previously aggravating activities and your shoulder bursitis can have episodes where it gets worse.
-The most important thing is to follow your individualised plan for your shoulder bursitis designed by your physiotherapist.
+Issues can arise where you return too quickly to previously aggravating activities and you can experience episodes where the pain gets worse.
+The most important thing is to follow your individualized plan for your shoulder bursitis designed by your physiotherapist.

 The evidence shows that it is unlikely that cortisone will help your shoulder at all.